-The Machinery Directive 2006/42/EC has been in force since December 29th 2009.
-It replaced the previous Directive "Machinery and other technical apparatus" (98/37/EC).
+The Machinery Directive 2006/42/EC has been in force since December 29th, 2009 and will be replaced by Machinery Regulation EU/2023/1230 on January 20th, 2027.

-The Machinery Directive has previously undergone a number of name changes.
-It was originally known as 89/392/EEC.
-This latest Directive (2006/42/EC) was officially published on the 9th of June 2006 as the third change in legislature for the Machinery Directive.
-The Member Countries of the European Union have since then had time to implement the Directive into their legislature.
+The Machinery Directive has undergone several changes and was originally known as 89/392/EEC.
+The latest Directive (2006/42/EC) is the last directive.
+The Machinery Regulation was officially published on June 14, 2023, and shall be used as a reference from January 20, 2027.
+Member Countries of the European Union shall not legalise the change to a regulation, as it becomes a legal document in all member states.

-The Machinery Directive provides the harmonization of the essential health and safety requirements for machinery through a combination of mandatory health and safety requirements and voluntary harmonized standards.
+The Machinery Directive/regulation harmonises the essential health and safety requirements for machinery by combining mandatory health and safety requirements with voluntary harmonised standards.
 The regulations apply to machinery, interchangeable equipment, safety components, lifting accessories, chains, ropes, webbing, removable mechanical transmission devices and partly completed machinery.
-The Member States of the EU, Norway, Iceland, Lichtenstein and Turkey are obliged to incorporate the Directive into their legislature.
+The Member States of the EU, Norway, Iceland, Switzerland, Liechtenstein, the UK, and Turkey may choose to incorporate the regulation into their legislation.